dhruvchamania/TSE_Final_Project/README.md

 ## Codebase structure

 * [data](data): The 4 primary datasets used for testing.
 All the data for this project is in gml format.
 Any changes you need to make to this repository should contain these changes.
-  * [misc](misc) Other datasets for which the code base works
+  * [misc](data/misc) Other datasets for which the code base works
 * [docs](docs): Required documentation for the codebase.
 Important files here are the Complete_Summary.csv that consists of all the data and plots and Final Report.
 * [src](src): The 4 primary datasets used for testing
+* [test](test) Test cases and their outputs
-  * [algorithm_testing](algorithm_testing): Folder to run all the tests from.
+  * [algorithm_testing](test/algorithm_testing): Folder to run all the tests from.
 It consists of some default that we made use of for testing that a user can run (and change).
 It also consists user_test.py file which when executed a user can try out their own graph
-  * [output_images](output_images) Some important output images from test cases.
+  * [outputs_images](test/ouputs_images) Some important output images from test cases.
-* [test](test) Test cases and their outputs

 ## Software Requirements
 The project requries python3.
 We suggest use of Anaconda https://www.anaconda.com/.